-At RightsCon2020, Manushya Foundation and PEN international will host a panel session titled, 'Will democracy survive ‘national security’ in the digital space of Southeast Asia?' on Friday 31st July 2020, from 5.00 PM to 6.00 PM Bangkok time.
+At RightsCon2020, Manushya Foundation and PEN international hosted a panel session titled, 'Will democracy survive ‘national security’ in the digital space of Southeast Asia?' on Friday 31st July 2020, from 5.00 PM to 6.00 PM Bangkok time.

-At this session, leading voices working on the ground in Southeast Asia will share how civic space in this region is being threatened by governments misusing 'national security' to pass anti-democratic laws and restrict online freedom, while pressuring tech companies to assist them in online surveillance.
-They will also share, how 'national security' is used to restrict online speech during COVID-19 in Southeast Asia, through the declaration of emergency and the adoption of emergency laws that restrict or shut down access to the internet and punish any online criticism of the government and its actions.
+At this session, leading voices working on the ground in Southeast Asia shared how civic space in this region is being threatened by governments misusing 'national security' to pass anti-democratic laws and restrict online freedom, while pressuring tech companies to assist them in online surveillance.
+They also shared, how 'national security' is used to restrict online speech during COVID-19 in Southeast Asia, through the declaration of emergency and the adoption of emergency laws that restrict or shut down access to the internet and punish any online criticism of the government and its actions.

-The panel will be the only panel of its kind at RightsCon 2020, with all expert panelists from Southeast Asia who will highlight the legal challenges using cases from Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam; and will also share solutions to address the rise of digital dictatorship in ASEAN with strategies to fight back violations of online freedom, online privacy, and access to information.
+The panel was the only panel of its kind at RightsCon 2020, with all expert panelists from Southeast Asia who highlighted the legal challenges using cases from Cambodia, Indonesia, Laos, Malaysia, Myanmar, Philippines, Singapore, Thailand, and Vietnam; and also shared solutions to address the rise of digital dictatorship in ASEAN with strategies to fight back violations of online freedom, online privacy, and access to information.